 | Username | admin |

-After logging in to Grafana with your admin credentials, you must configure credentials for the CoreWeave-provided Data Sources.
+After you log in to Grafana with your admin credentials, you must configure credentials for the CoreWeave-provided data sources so Grafana can authenticate to the CoreWeave observability backend.
 First, configure the CoreWeave Metrics data source.

 | Field | Value |